 Vendor requires a waiver be signed by each guest when checking in.

 Only available outside of whale season, April 16th through December 14th.

 Check-in 7:15am, Departs at 8:00am.

-We appreciated that the money goes to a good cause.
-We definitely saw some whales, although the ship kept a respectful distance.
+We appreciate that the money goes to a good cause.
+We saw plenty of whales, and we were pleased that the ship kept a respectful distance.

 Communication and customer service was excellent from the all-female crew, as was the lunch they prepared for us on the grill.

 They were generous with the breakfast, lunch, snacks, and other amenities.